 A high-performance team keeps up with due dates, and maintains a considerable average response time, by having more control over task delegation.

 3. Lack of transparency

 When your team doesn’t communicate well, the processes will break down, such as who’s working on what, or if someone should finish a task started by someone else.

 Fundamental features in a proper G Suite Shared Mailbox

-– Internal notes: It is as simple as it sounds.
-With a team well aligned in the same inbox, the need for internal emails will drop dramatically.Let’s say you work with Helpdesk: instead of forwarding a message to a peer and waiting for an answer, you simply write a note on the email with any feedback you want to provide.
-For internal communicating, email becomes needless.
+It is as simple as it sounds.
+With a team well aligned in the same inbox, the need for internal emails will drop dramatically.
+You will also stop emailing yourself.
+Let’s say you work with Helpdesk: instead of forwarding a message to a peer and waiting for an answer, you simply write a note on the email with any feedback you want to provide.
+For internal communication, email becomes pointless.
 In a shared inbox, all you have to do is write notes and comments in the email, so people get it quickly.